 It’s a setting that makes the perfect ending to a day spent exploring the wild landscapes of Britain.

 We’re not going to lie.

-Britain receives less light in the autumn and winter.
+Britain receives less light in winter.
 But over the course of thousands of years, customs and traditions have evolved to brighten up the season in fantastic ways.